finbourne/lusid-sdk-csharp/sdk/docs/CorporateActionSourcesApi.md

             var apiInstance = new CorporateActionSourcesApi();
-            var scope = scope_example;  // string | The scope of the corporate action source var code = code_example;  // string | The code of the corporate action source var fromEffectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The start effective date of the data range (optional) var toEffectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
+            var scope = scope_example;  // string | The scope of the corporate action source var code = code_example;  // string | The code of the corporate action source var fromEffectiveAt = fromEffectiveAt_example;  // string | Optional.
+The start effective date of the data range (optional) var toEffectiveAt = toEffectiveAt_example;  // string | Optional.
 The end effective date of the data range (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
 The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
 When paginating, skip this number of results (optional)